 Given past experience, even in worst case scenarios, the cost goes somewhere between the two extremes.
-Any excess will be redirected towards fulfilling the wishlist or towards funding another project in 2020 (possibly the Three Seas Initiative Summit in Tallinn, Estonia).
+Any excess will be redirected towards fulfilling the wishlist or towards funding another project in 2022 (possibly the Independence March in Poland in November).

 Minimums and deadlines

-The tour is due to take place sometime between July 20th and August 22 and it will last 25 days.
-This means that plane tickets should be purchased no later than April 15, 2020
+The tour is due to take place sometime between in the month of August and it will last 25 days.
+This means that plane tickets should be purchased no later than May 15, 2022.
+Update: This has happened. ✅

 Anything beyond $4000, as well as any remaining shekel after the tour, will be redirected towards other projects or to fulfilling the wishlist.

 The state of the fundraiser will be updated regularly on the main page of the website and semi-regularly on the Youtube channels.